paulhibbitts/docsify-themeable-template/README.md

 ## Editing Content

-Want to update the content of your new Docsify site?
+How about editing the content of your new Docsify site?
 All you need to do is edit the source Markdown page **README.md** by viewing that page, taping the pencil (edit) icon, saving any changes by taping the green **Commit changes...** button, and in just a few moments the Docsify site will be automatically updated to reflect those changes!

 ## Docsify Documentation